noreaster24/e-commerce/README.md

 ## How to Use
 * In the Terminal, run 'npm install'
-* Once all dependencies have downloaded, run 'npm start' or 'node app.js'
+* Once all dependencies have downloaded, run 'npm start'
 * Open Insomnia and run the commands described in the Acceptance Criteria

-### Notes
-* There are bugs in the program that are being resolved
-* Once these bugs have been fixed, the program will be resubmitted for review

 # Demo Video
 [Demo of e-commerce program](https://drive.google.com/file/d/1qqgYjUZ5shJ-0kPK1toSg0plFZbB9S_P/view)